javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 This schedules the execution of `func` as soon as possible.
 But scheduler will invoke it only after the current code is complete.

 So the function is scheduled to run "right after" the current code.
-In other words, *asynchronously*.

 For instance, this outputs "Hello", then immediately "World":